onicolini/zero-shot_knowledge_transfer/README.md

 # Advanced Deep Learning
-Advanced Deep Learning project to do during Period 1 (September and October) 2019 an KTH.
+Advanced Deep Learning project to do during Period 1 (September and October) 2019 at KTH.
 The task is to reproduce and reimplement the paper "Zero-shot Knowledge Transfer via Adversarial Belief Matching" (https://arxiv.org/pdf/1905.09768.pdf) presented at NIPS 2019.
 The project has been done by Olivier Nicolini, Matteo Tadiello and Simone Zamboni.